Close Alert Banner

 Transform and connect our communities

-The GO Lakeshore East Extension will connect campuses jobs and urban growth centres.
-It connects with local transit spines, three post-secondary campuses, employment areas, and central areas slated for mixed-use development.
+The GO Lakeshore East extension will connect campuses jobs and urban growth centres.
+The extension will connect with local transit spines and rapid transit corridors, three post-secondary campuses, employment areas, and central areas designated for mixed-use development.

 Increase transit ridership and help achieve a more sustainable future